1989 Davao hostage crisis: Events

 On August 13, 1989, 16 convicts including leaders Pugoy and Mohammad Nazir Samparani, a former sergeant from the Philippine Air Force who was dismissed from service in a 1976 hostage crisis, took 15 members of the Joyful Assembly of God as hostage.
 All but one of the convicts were part of the Wild Boys of DaPeCol.
 The Protestant group had conducted a prayer service at the prison shortly before being taken hostage.

-The Wild Boys took the hostages to protest against prison conditions and demanded to speak with Congressman Ramon Mitra and Senator Nina Rasul.
+The Wild Boys took the hostages to protest against prison conditions and demanded to speak with Congressman Ramon Mitra Jr. and Senator Nina Rasul.
 Both politicians declined the demand saying that the crisis must be dealt with by the military negotiators.

 By August 15, the inmates reportedly surrendered after being promised to be transferred to a prison in Manila.
 Gunshots were fired as inmates crossed a chain-link fence along with the hostages, some of whom were able to escape while the rest were dragged back into the prison.
 According to one of the captives who escaped, nine of the hostages, including the Australian missionary Jacqueline Hamill, were raped by the inmates.
 This led the military to storm into the prison later that day after the hostage-takers continued to refuse to cooperate.

 The hostage crisis was resolved by a combined police and military intervention, which was able to rescue 10 hostages.
 The end of the crisis saw the deaths of five hostages, including Hamill, as well as all 16 hostage takers.
 It is unclear if the five deaths among the hostages was a consequence of the intervention or if it was an act committed by the inmates.